TomerFi/alexa_skill_ask_my_pc/README.md

 If you're familliar with some of the actions described here, feel free to jump to next part.
 #### Prerequisites
 ##### Getting a static dns name from NOIP
-Create an account with https://www.noip.com/ and set up a hostname to be used as a static name to access our web server.<br/>
+Create an account with https://www.noip.com/ and set up a hostname to be used as a static dns name to access our web server.<br/>
 Download and install NOIPs DNS Update Client (DUC) [here](https://www.noip.com/download?page=win), this softwere allows you to update the ip address received from your isp periodicly.<br/>
 Write down your chosen dns name, we will use it very soon.